 3. Sales Volume Per Channel

-This was formerly thought of as “Sales Volume Per Location.”
-Now, it’s important to compare the figures from physical locations as well as Web properties – your own and others where sales can take place.
-Determining which channels are the most valuable can raise elevate sales and marketing ROI.
+This was formerly thought of as “sales volume per location.”
+Now, it’s important to compare the figures from physical locations as well as web properties.
+Determining which channels are the most valuable can elevate sales and marketing ROI.

 4. Pricing Against Competitors